Spinal Tap (Lumbar Puncture) for Children

 What happens during a spinal tap for a child?

 Your child needs to lie still during the test.
-If this will be difficult for your child, he or she may be given sedative medicine.
+If this will be difficult for your child, they may be given sedative medicine.
 This will help your child stay calm during the test.
-Anesthesia is also an option.
+Anesthesia is also a choice.
 This is medicine that causes your child to fall asleep and not feel pain or discomfort during the test.

 A spinal tap is done by a trained healthcare provider.
 Ask your child’s healthcare provider in advance if you can stay with your child in the hospital room.
 Your child may bring along a favorite toy, such as a stuffed animal, for comfort.